kubernetes/ingress-nginx/charts/ingress-nginx/README.md

 `controller.extraVolumeMounts` | Additional volumeMounts to the controller main container | `{}`
 `controller.extraVolumes` | Additional volumes to the controller pod | `{}`
-`controller.extraInitContainers` | Containers, which are run before the app containers are started | `[]` `controller.ingressClass` | name of the ingress class to route through this controller | `nginx` `controller.maxmindLicenseKey` | Maxmind license key to download GeoLite2 Databases.
+`controller.extraInitContainers` | Containers, which are run before the app containers are started | `[]` `controller.healthCheckPath` | Path of the health check endpoint.
+All requests received on the port defined by the healthz-port parameter are forwarded internally to this path. | `/healthz"`
+`controller.ingressClass` | name of the ingress class to route through this controller | `nginx` `controller.maxmindLicenseKey` | Maxmind license key to download GeoLite2 Databases.
 See [Accessing and using GeoLite2 database](https://blog.maxmind.com/2019/12/18/significant-changes-to-accessing-and-using-geolite2-databases/) | `""`
 `controller.scope.enabled` | limit the scope of the ingress controller | `false` (watch all namespaces)